 Our Picks for the Best Trading Apps for Beginners

 The best trading app for you depends on your investment goals and the trading experience you desire.
 There are a plethora of trading apps you can choose from.
-After reviewing apps using various criteria, such as commission fees, tradable assets, trading tools, speed in executing trades, and educational resources, we came up with this list of the best trading apps for beginners.
+After reviewing several trading apps using various criteria, such as commission fees, tradable assets, trading tools, speed in executing trades, and educational resources, we came up with this list of the best trading apps for beginners.

 How do Trading Apps Work?